Tarantula (Marvel Comics): Third version

 An unnamed character is the third individual to use the Tarantula codename.

 A patron at the Bar With No Name, he and several other villains get into a brawl with Spider-Man and Kraven the Hunter.
-The Tarantula later fights the Runaways in Van Nuys, and is defeated by a "debugging incantation" cast by Nico Minoru.
+The Tarantula later fights the Runaways in Van Nuys, and is defeated by Nico Minoru.

-Years later, the Tarantula resurfaces as an ally of the Black Cat, and as one of the villains taking advantage of the gang war raging in the Third Precinct.

-The Tarantula was among the supervillains fought by Old Man Logan for Mysterio's location, and Miss Sinister telepathically took the Tarantula's information then killed him.
+Tarantula is among the supervillains fought by Old Man Logan for Mysterio's location.
+Miss Sinister telepathically takes information from Tarantula, then kills him.

-Jacinda Rodriguez
+Jacinda Rodriquez

-Jacinda Rodriguez is the fourth character to use the Tarantula codename and the daughter of Anton Rodriguez.
-She and Marie Batroc were hired by the East Winds to go after Agent X, the Taskmaster and the Outlaw, however, the Taskmaster surprised both Jacinda and her partner and gunned down the two women.
+Jacinda Rodriquez is the fourth character to use the Tarantula codename and the daughter of Anton Rodriquez.
+She and Marie Batroc are hired by the East Winds to go after Agent X, Taskmaster, and Outlaw.
+However, Taskmaster surprises Tarantula and Batroc and shoots them down.

-Jacinda is later seen as an operative of Delvadia alongside the Devil-Spider, assisting Spider-Man and Mockingbird in confronting El Facóquero (a.k.a.
+Tarantula is later seen as an operative of Delvadia alongside Devil-Spider, assisting Spider-Man and Mockingbird in confronting El Facóquero (a.k.a.
 Warthog), Delvadia's drug lord and Norman Osborn's body double.

-During the "Venom War" storyline, Jacinda joins the Wild Pack and assists them in fighting the Zombiotes as the Lasher symbiote's host.
+During the "Venom War" storyline, Tarantula joins the Wild Pack and assists them in fighting the Zombiotes as the Lasher symbiote's host.

 Maria Vasquez

 Maria Vasquez is the fifth character to use the Tarantula codename and a member of the Heroes for Hire.

 Maria acts alongside the Heroes for Hire as the Superhuman Registration Act's enforcers for Iron Man.

 While the Heroes for Hire investigate a black-market operation, a hit gets put out on the entire team; Maria experiences this when visiting the gravesite of her sister Rosa Vasquez, who was killed in the destruction of Stamford, Connecticut.
 After her father is killed by ninjas, Maria killed the ninjas herself and personally confronts Ricadonna but was also unable to avenge her father as desired.

-The Heroes for Hire are next paid to put a stop to a dangerous group of thieves who had been using advanced exoskeletons to aid in robberies regardless of collateral damage or death left behind; the group's investigation resulted in Maria, Misty Knight, the Black Cat and Colleen Wing stopping the Grim Reaper and the Man-Ape with the Statue of Liberty's destruction.
+The Heroes for Hire are paid to stop a dangerous group of thieves who had been using advanced exoskeletons to aid in robberies regardless of collateral damage or death left behind.
+The group's investigation resulted in Maria, Misty Knight, the Black Cat and Colleen Wing stopping the Grim Reaper and Man-Ape.

-The Heroes for Hire are hired by S.H.I.E.L.D. thanks to Paladin to capture Moon-Boy and Devil Dinosaur at the Savage Land for study before getting recruited into something else, resulting in Maria's confrontation with the Scorpion.
-She gets tortured due to Humbug turning on the Heroes for Hire for the Brood queen (which resulted in one of many reasons behind the group's disbanding).
-During this time, Maria's relationship with Shang-Chi turned intimate.
+The Heroes for Hire are hired by S.H.I.E.L.D. to capture Moon-Boy and Devil Dinosaur at the Savage Land for study before getting recruited into something else, resulting in Maria's confrontation with Scorpion.
+She gets tortured due to Humbug turning on the Heroes for Hire for the Brood queen.